rcrowley/talk-securing-and-extending-puppet/slides.md

 # Example task

 * Authorize an SSH key unique to each host.
-* By no means impossible in the Puppet language.
+* (This is by no means impossible in the Puppet language.)